TheAkshayKGowda/Retail-Sales-Analysis-Using-SQL-Server-and-Power-BI/README.md

 ### Key Insights
 >
-1.Monthly Sales Trends: Monthly sales trends helped identify peak sales periods.
+- [Monthly Sales Trends]: Monthly sales trends helped identify peak sales periods.
 2.Top-Selling Product Category: Electronics emerged as the top-selling product category.
 3.Sales by Gender: Female customers accounted for a larger proportion of sales.
 4.Sales by Age Group: The 50+ age group had the highest total sales.

-##Conclusion
+## Conclusion
+>
 This project demonstrates how SQL Server and Power BI can be used together to analyze and visualize retail sales data, providing valuable insights for business decision-making.